microprediction/timemachines/README.md

 - The scalar, or vector a is used to pass "known in advance" variables

 - Missing data passed as np.nan

+- All (hyper) parameters must be squished into a single real number in (-0.5,0.5).
+This is the most controversial decision, but
+     - the intent here is that the caller shouldn't need to know a lot about parameters
+     - this package provides some conventions for expanding to R^n using space filling curves

 - State can be mutable for efficiency (e.g. it might be a long buffer) or not.
 Recall that Python is pass-by-object-reference.
       - Caller should not need to know anything about state